AdamRickards/napalm-hios/README.md

 ## Documentation

-For detailed information about the NAPALM HiOS driver, including supported methods, advanced usage, and error handling, please refer to the [comprehensive documentation](docs/napalm_hios_documentation.md).
+For detailed information about the NAPALM HiOS driver, including supported methods, advanced usage, and error handling, please refer to the [comprehensive documentation](docs/usage.md).
+This docuemntation was written by Claude from Anthropic so if anything is wrong I take no responsibility.

 ## Supported Methods